 Safety and Classification Components:

 Emergency Equipment and Recovery systems:

-Life support systems for 72 hours (w/5 persons)
+Life support systems for 72 hours (with five crew members)

-Film, still photography and video imaging capabilities through the dome and external equipment
+Film, still photography and video imaging capabilities through dome (external camera equipment can be mounted)

 Teledyne BlueView™ sonar equipped

-Current systems suffiient to allow 5 people to stay down for 15 hours with 72 additional hours of life support.
-If crew is reduced to 3 persons, then over 3 days with reserves is feasible.
-Large internal volume with over 4.4 cubic meters of space.
+Current systems sufficient to allow five people to stay down for 8 - 10 hours with 72 additional hours of life support.
+If crew is reduced to three persons, then over three days with reserves is feasible.